schuderer/mllaunchpad/docs/about.rst

 need, as a minimum:

 * Training data and test data for your model (in a format and location that is accessible for the built-in :doc:`DataSources <datasources>`).
-Side note: Validation data here counts as a part of training data because validation happens during the model creation phase.
+  Side note: Validation data here counts as a part of training data because validation happens during the model creation (=training) phase.
 * A python module (``.py`` file) containing the implementation of the ``create_trained_model``, ``test_trained_model`` and ``predict`` methods of the model interfaces.
 * A file system location that will become the ``model_store``.
-* An API definition in form of a ``.raml`` file, e.g. generated using the ``-g`` parameter of the ``mllaunchpad`` command line tool, and adapted.
+* An API definition in form of a ``.raml`` file, e.g. generated using the ``generate-raml`` parameter of the ``mllaunchpad`` command line tool, and adapted.
 * A model configuration file that ties the above together.
 * Any computer to run the training and/or the API on.